Do you need an accountant if you’re self-employed (sole trader)?

 In many cases, yes – at least for a while.

-If your setup is straightforward (say, you’re a freelance graphic designer with no employees and minimal expenses), it’s perfectly possible to manage your taxes yourself using HMRC’s online services or accounting software.
+If your business setup is straightforward (say, you’re a freelance graphic designer with no employees and minimal expenses), it’s perfectly possible to manage your taxes yourself using HMRC’s online services or accounting software.

 You can also use simplified expenses for certain costs like mileage or working from home, which keeps things easier, but only up to a point.